My years-long experience in the fitness industry taught me that many vegans struggle to meet their ideal protein intake.

 - Ovo-vegetarian diets: Ovo-vegetarian diets exclude all of the above, except for eggs.

-- Lacto-ovo vegetarian diets: Lacto-ovo vegetarian diets don’t allow meat, fish, and poultry but allow dairy products and eggs.
+- Lacto-ovo vegetarian diets: Lacto-ovo vegetarian diets don’t allow meat, fish, or poultry but allow dairy products and eggs.

 - Pescatarian diets: Pescatarian diets only allow fish out of all animal products.